charlesofuasia/opto-record/README.md

 Abel:
 “I believe in Christianity as I believe that the sun has risen: not only because I see it, but because by it I see everything else.”
 ― C.S.
 Lewis

+Hayden:
+"Be yourself, everyone else is already taken."
+- Oscar Wilde